kobiso/Controlled-Dropout/README.md

 - **Solution Proposed: Controlled Dropout**
     - Improve training speed by eliminating redundant computation of dropout
-    - Dropout units in a column-wise or row-wise manner, and train the network using compressed matrices
+    - Drop units in a column-wise or row-wise manner, and train the network using compressed matrices

 - **Contribution**
     - Training speed of FFNN and CNN is improved on both GPU and CPU.